urbanopt/urbanopt.github.io/usage/run_project.md

    ScenarioFile by using:

     ```terminal
-    uo run --feature <path/to/FEATUREFILE> --scenario <path/to/SCENARIOFILE>
+    uo run --feature <path/to/FEATUREFILE.json> --scenario <path/to/SCENARIOFILE.csv>
     ```

-1. Simulate energy usage for a scenario with additional REopt capability.
+    Or simulate energy usage for a scenario with additional **REopt Lite** capability.
 Run this simulation to enable REopt post-processing (see below for details).

     ```terminal
-    uo run --reopt --feature <path/to/FEATUREFILE> --scenario <path/to/SCENARIOFILE>
+    uo run --reopt --feature <path/to/FEATUREFILE.json> --scenario <path/to/SCENARIOFILE.csv>
     ```

     Note that there is a *runner.conf* file automatically created in the project folder.
 This file is used to configure the number of features to process in parallel as well as a few other parameters.
 Make edits to this file prior to running the above command.